caraya/gulp-starter-2021/src/md-content/import-maps.md

 The second isssue is that not all packages in NPM are available as ESModules.

 Tools like Snowpack can help deal with this.
-In its simplest use Snowpack ***“re-installs your dependencies as single JS files to a new web_modules/ directory”***.
+In its simplest use Snowpack ***“re-installs your dependencies as single JS files to a new web_modules/ directory”*** to be used with import commands.

 You can either run Snopwack manually in your directory: